pA0k/AwesomeWm-config/README.md

 - [ ] customize titlebar

-- [ ] customize tasklist

-- [ ] change layout of help
+- [ ] tasklist's icon list

 ## Want to help?

-contribute some code, or improve documentation ? always open
+contribute some code, or improve documentation ? always open .
+This config could be even better with your help.